 How Should You Use Social Media for Crowdfunding?

 Utilizing social media to promote your fundraiser is an important step in reaching as many potential donors as you can.
-Encouraging your members or others that are influential online to share your posts can rapidly increase the number of people that see them, thereby increasing the possible number of people who will donate or become members in the future.
+Encouraging your members and other influencers to share your posts can rapidly increase the number of people that see them.
+This thereby increases the possible number of people who will donate or become members in the future.

 You might even want to create a hashtag for your campaign to organize all posts and news updates in one place, and increase the chances your campaign will trend locally, nationally, or even globally.